-Table 2-1 represents 'PCIe to AXI Lite Master', DMA, and 'PCIE to DMA Bypass' for 32-bit BAR selection.
-Table 2-2 represents all three for 64-bit BAR selection.
+The previous tables represents PCIe to AXI4-Lite Master, DMA, and PCIe to DMA Bypass for 32bit and 64-bit BAR selections.
 Each space can be individually selected for 32-bits or 64-bits BAR.

-The number of H2C channels is configured in the Vivado® Integrated Design Environment (IDE).
+The number of H2C channels is configured in the Vivado[®] Integrated Design Environment (IDE).
 The H2C channel handles DMA transfers from the host to the card.
 It is responsible for splitting read requests based on maximum read request size, and available internal resources.
 The DMA channel maintains a maximum number of outstanding requests based on the RNUM_RIDS, which is the number of outstanding H2C channel request ID parameter.
 Each split, if any, of a read request consumes an additional read request entry.
 A request is outstanding after the DMA channel has issued the read to the PCIe RQ block to when it receives confirmation that the write has completed on the user interface in-order.
 After a transfer is complete, the DMA channel issues a writeback or interrupt to inform the host.